 Ranking considerations in UI

 Wonders happen when ranking is added to an app’s UI!
 Below are some considerations.

 Ranking helps in sorting the data.
-Ranking and sorting are two separate things.
-But because ranking now indicates a purpose of the order, it can be linked with sorting (sort by rank) when displayed as a list or in a tabular format.
+So, ranking and sorting are two separate things.
+But because ranking now indicates a purpose of the order; you can link it with sorting (sort by rank) when displayed as a list or in a tabular format.

-As card sorting technique is used in UI for evaluating information architecture, it also makes sense to sort information and help in labeling it.
+We use the card sorting technique in UI for evaluating information architecture; it also makes sense to sort information and help in labeling it.

 Ranking helps the user in a tabular format and assist in task completion.
 E-commerce sites have a tabular attribute where the user can change the sorting by price, reviews, and newest.
 Offering a ranked data collection in a tabular format does not carry away the natural properties like sorting, filtering, line order, explore, and grouping.

 For example, users could sort specific tables differently to the rank order initially presented.
 An example would be providing a business user with a table ranked by a score, and the user changing the sorting by price to accommodate a particular task he or she wants to perform.